emteqlabs/stm32-mw-isp/README.md

 ## Structure
 - isp: core of the ISP Library with the ISP parameter configuration
 - isp_param_conf: collection of sensor tuning parameters
-- evision: 2A algorithms that are delivered as binary

 ## Enhancements, new features
 - Update gamma feature to unique gamma